HSchwichtenberg/.NETFrameworkTo.NETCoreMigrationPowerShellScript/README.md

-# .NETFramework To .NET Core Migration PowerShell Script
+# .NET Framework To .NET Core Migration PowerShell Script
 A PowerShell Script for the Migration of C#-based .NET Framework projects to .NET Core.